 Prepares students to assume a productive role in elder law practice.
 Lays a solid foundation in key concepts including elder law practice, Medicare, Medicaid, estate planning, end-of-life issues, and age discrimination.
-Prerequisite(s): None.
-(PCS 1.2, 3 credit hours - 3 hours lecture, 0 hours lab)
+Prerequisite: None (PCS 1.2, 3 credit hours; 3 hours lecture, 0 hours lab)

-PLGL 190 - Electronic Discovery
+PLGL190 - Electronic Discovery

 Introduces the basics of electronic discovery including historical development, substantive legal procedure, technology's influence on the practice of law, communication of information to clients, and the most cost-effective discovery tools available.
-Prerequisite(s): None.
-(PCS 1.2, 3 credit hours - 3 hours lecture, 0 hours lab)
+Prerequisite: None (PCS 1.2, 3 credit hours; 3 hours lecture, 0 hours lab)

-PLGL 200 - Immigration Law
+PLGL200 - Immigration Law

-Provides a practical approach to understanding and applying U.S. laws and regulations for legal professionals who specialize in helping to protect refugees, bring needed workers to the U.S., prevent separation of families and reunite them, and provide relief to foreign nationals facing removal proceedings.
-Prerequisite(s): None.
-(PCS 1.2, 3 credit hours - 3 hours lecture, 0 hours lab)
+Provides a practical approach to understanding and applying U.S. laws and regulations for legal professionals who specialize in helping to protect refugees, bringneeded workers to the U.S., prevent separation of families and reunite them, and provide relief to foreign nationals facing removal proceedings.
+Prerequisite: None (PCS 1.2, 3 credit hours; 3 hours lecture, 0 hours lab)

-PLGL 220 - Bankruptcy Law
+PLGL220 - Bankruptcy Law

 Familiarizes students with the bankruptcy system and the United States Bankruptcy Code.
 Students will gain an understanding and working knowledge of the different types of bankruptcies and the specific steps taken to complete the bankruptcy process, including completion of the documents required to conduct these processes.

 Creditors' rights will also be explored.
-Prerequisite(s): None (PCS 1.2, 3 credit hours - 3 hours lecture, 0 hours lab)
+Prerequisite: None.
+(PCS 1.2, 3 credit hours; 3 hours lecture, 0 hours lab)

-PLGL 230 - Wills, Trusts, and Estate Planning
+PLGL230 - Wills, Trusts, and Estate Planning

 Provides a basic understanding of the legal principles involved in estate work.
 Provides all the information that a legal assistant will need in order to assist in the preparation and completion of all documents incident to an estate practice.
-Prerequisite(s): None.
-(PCS 1.2, 3 credit hours - 3 hours lecture, 0 hours lab)
+Prerequisite: None.
+(PCS 1.2, 3 credit hours; 3 hours lecture, 0 hours lab)

-PLGL 240 - Legal Research And Writing II
+PLGL240 - Legal Research and Writing II

 Continues the development of skills learned PLGL 140.
 Students will learn the critical thinking, organizational, and communication skills necessary to undertake the legal research and preparation of memoranda and briefs.
-Prerequisite(s): C or better in PLGL 130, PLGL 135, and PLGL 140.
-(PCS 1.2, 3 credit hours - 3 hours lecture, 0 hours lab)
+Prerequisite: C or better in PLGL 130, PLGL 135, and PLGL 140.
+(PCS 1.2, 3 credit hours; 3 hours lecture, 0 hours lab)

-PLGL 260 - Paralegal Internship
+PLGL260 - Paralegal Internship

 Applies paralegal knowledge and skills in an approved law office environment where students will gain practical work experience (paid or unpaid) through assisting one or more licensed attorneys (in the public or private sector) to demonstrate classroom learning concepts and core skill development.
-Prerequisite(s): C or better in PLGL 130, PLGL 135, and PLGL 140.
-(PCS 1.2, 3 credit hours - 0 hours lecture, 15 hours lab - 240 hours must be worked.)
+Prerequisite: C or better in PLGL 130, PLGL 135, and PLGL 140.
+(PCS 1.2, 3 credit hours: 0 hour lecture, 15 hours lab - 240 hours must be worked.)

-PMED 050 - Emergency Vehicle Driving
+PMED050 - Emergency Vehicle Driving

 Designed to give emergency vehicle drivers the skills and techniques required for safe operation during emergency response.
 Includes both classroom and practical driving exercises.
-Prerequisite(s): Must have a valid driver's license.
-(PCS 1.6, 1 credit hour - 1 hour lecture, 0 hours lab)
+Prerequisite: Must have a valid driver's license.
+(PCS 1.6, 1 credit hour: 1 hour lecture, 0 hours lab)

-PMED 131 - Introduction to Paramedicine
+PMED131 - Introduction to Paramedicine

 Examines the preparatory, airway management and ventilation, and patient assessment sections of the Paramedic National Standard Curriculum.
 Also includes recognition, treatment, and packaging of special patient populations.
-Prerequisite(s): Admission to the Paramedicine program, current State of Illinois EMT license, and BIOL 132.
-(PCS 1.2, 4 credit hours - 3 hours lecture, 2 hours lab)
+Prerequisite: Admission to the Paramedicine program, current State of Illinois EMT license, and BIOL 132.
+(PCS 1.2, 4 credit hours: 3 hours lecture, 2 hours lab)

-PMED 133 - Paramedic Pharmacology
+PMED133 - Paramedic Pharmacology

 Applies the concepts of pharmacokinetics, pharmacodynamics, dosage calculations, and administration of medications in a pre-hospital setting.
 Includes training in advanced airway drug administration procedures.
-Prerequisite(s): Admission to the Paramedicine program or currently licensed as a Paramedic or Registered Nurse.
-(PCS 1.2, 4 credit hours - 3 hours lecture, 2 hours lab)
+Prerequisite: Admission to the Paramedicine program or currently licensed as a Paramedic or Registered Nurse.
+(PCS 1.2, 4 credit hours: 3 hours lecture, 2 hours lab)

-PMED 135 - Paramedic Clinicals I
+PMED135 - Paramedic Clinicals I